easydiffusion/easydiffusion/README.md

 **I would love to know if this works (or fails).
 Please [file an issue](https://github.com/cmdr2/stable-diffusion-ui/issues/26), thanks!**

+### What is this?
+Why no Docker?
+This version is a 1-click installer.
+You don't need WSL or Docker or anything beyond a working NVIDIA GPU with an updated driver.
+You don't need to use the command-line at all.

+It'll download the necessary files from the original [Stable Diffusion](https://github.com/CompVis/stable-diffusion) git repository, and set it up.
+It'll then start the browser-based interface like before.

+An NSFW option is present in the interface, for those people who are unable to run their prompts without hitting the NSFW filter incorrectly.

 # Bugs reports and code contributions welcome
 If there are any problems or suggestions, please feel free to [file an issue](https://github.com/cmdr2/stable-diffusion-ui/issues/26).